 Key Takeaways:

-• Agricultural science and engineering fields are growing, with some areas expanding more rapidly due to increasing demands for high-quality food products.
+- Agricultural science and engineering fields are experiencing growth, with some areas expanding more rapidly due to increasing demand for high-quality food products.

-• Despite lower growth rates, agriculture has a low unemployment rate and a promising job market due to fewer graduates than available jobs.
+- Despite lower growth rates, agriculture has a low unemployment rate and a promising job market, largely due to the fact that there are fewer graduates than available jobs.

-• Graduates can pursue diverse roles in organic food production, crop management, and more, although cost and regional demand should be considered.
+- Graduates can pursue diverse roles in organic food production, crop management, and other related fields, although cost and regional demand should be taken into account.

-In this guide, we explore the value of an agriculture degree, examining its return on investment (ROI), benefits, and the career opportunities in agriculture it can provide.
+In this guide, we explore the value of an agricultural degree, examining its return on investment (ROI), benefits, and the career opportunities it can provide in agriculture.
 From understanding the job market to finding affordable agriculture degree programs, we’ll help you determine whether pursuing this path aligns with your goals.
 If you’re considering the benefits of an agriculture degree, this guide will show how it can lead to meaningful careers and offer insights into its overall value.

 What is the Job Outlook?

-One of the first resources that you will use when you really want to know if finding a job fresh out of school will be the Bureau of Labor Statistics Occupational Outlook Handbook.
-You cannot just assume that one summary will describe all jobs within the field, but comparing a few will give you a good idea as to outlook and projected growth.
-According to the data collected by the BLS, demand for agricultural scientists is expected to grow by 9% and agricultural engineers is projected to grow by 5%.
-There are areas within the field, however, that will grow more quickly as the demand for safe and quality crops, dairy and livestock grows.
+One of the first resources that you will use when you want to know if finding a job fresh out of school will be the Bureau of Labor Statistics’ Occupational Outlook Handbook.
+You cannot assume that one summary will describe all jobs within the field, but comparing a few will give you a good idea of the outlook and projected growth.
+According to data collected by the BLS, demand for agricultural scientists is expected to increase by 9%, and demand for agricultural engineers is projected to rise by 5%.
+There are areas within the field, however, that will grow more quickly as demand for safe and high-quality crops, dairy, and livestock increases.

 Featured Programs